WulfgarW/homeassistant-pycupra/README.md

 You can use the area alarm sensor as trigger for automations e.g. to turn on the light in front of your garage when your car is nearly at home.

 ### How to use the model images
-The model images of the vehicle are downloaded from the Cupra/Seat cloud and stored in the www folder.
+The model images of the vehicle are downloaded from the Cupra/Seat cloud and stored in the www/pycupra folder.
 The names of the model image files are:
+- image_{your_VIN}_front.png
+- image_{your_VIN}_rear.png
-- image_front.png
+- image_{your_VIN}_side.png
-- image_rear.png
+- image_{your_VIN}_top.png
-- image_side.png
+- image_{your_VIN}_rbcFront.png
-- image_top.png
+- image_{your_VIN}_rbcCable.png

 You can use these image files for your HA dashboard (e.g. as image for a picture card).
-Just add the prefix '/local/' to the file name above and use this as the *image path*.
+Just add the prefix '/local/pycupra' to the file name above and use this as the *image path*.
 A cropped image of the front view is used as the icon of the vehicle on the Home Assistant map

 ## Installation